 Your period is a natural part of your life.
 And you can do anything you would do any other time of the month.
 If PMS is a problem for you, there are ways to manage it.

 PMS is a group of changes that can affect you on many levels.
 They can be physical, emotional, or behavioral.
 The changes come 1 to 2 weeks before your period.
 Once your period starts or soon after it starts, they'll go away.

 Most women have at least one sign of PMS each month.
 But it’s not the same for everyone.
 It can change as you get older.
 It can be hard to know if you just have a few symptoms before your period, or if it’s really PMS.

 One way to think about it is to ask the question: “Do these changes get in the way of my regular life?
 Do they cause trouble at work or with family and friends?”
 If you answer yes, it might be PMS.
 Another way to know is if you have symptoms in the 5 days before your period, for 3 months in a row.

 Women with PMS deal with it in lots of ways.
 You can make changes to improve your diet, sleep, and exercise.
-You can also learn ways to relax their mind and body.
+You can also learn ways to relax your mind and body.
 If what you try doesn’t seem to work, you could talk to your doctor.

 PMS shows up in many different ways.
 Everything in this list could be a sign of PMS.
 But most women get just a few of these, not all of them.